react-cosmos/react-cosmos/docs/README.md

 **React Cosmos compiles your code using the build dependencies already installed in your project.**

 Unless you use a framework like Create React App or Next.js, you need to install build dependencies yourself.
-This include stuff like Babel, TypeScript, webpack loaders, html-webpack-plugin, etc.
+This includes stuff like Babel, TypeScript, webpack loaders, html-webpack-plugin, etc.

 Here is a common list of packages required to build React with webpack and Babel: